wp-plugins/bb-edition-control/README.txt

 = 1.2.2 =
 * Fixed a small bug of an unused second parameter of `filter_add_new_columns`
+* Add class `alternate` on list editions in admin page

 = 1.2.1 =
 * Setting the post type as "edition-control" independent of the URI (post type slug)